chisumo2016/renting-office-app/reservation.md

 [x] Validate no other reservation conflicts with the same time

-[ X] Use locks to make the process atomic
+[X] Use locks to make the process atomic
+[ x]Read request input from the validator

-[] Email user and Host when a reservation is make
+[] You cannot make a reservation on a pending or a hidden office []Test you can make a reservation starting next day but cannot make one on same day [] Email user and Host when a reservation is make
 [] Email user and Host on reservation start day
 [] Generate WIFI password for new reservations (store encrypted)